sangjun7997/opencv_lane_detection/README.md

         left_point_exist = False
         right_point_exist = False
 ```
-- Start searching from bottom of frame to top.
+- Start searching from bottom to top of the frame.
+- Each searching calculation ...

 ```python
         # search white pixel of left side of image
         for left in range(left_grid):